 People take on more responsibility today than ever before.
 Whether it be working multiple jobs, splitting time between families or driving children to school and sports practice, most drivers are busy—and many sleep-deprived.
 Recent studies have shown that the effects of fatigue on a motorist’s ability to drive safely are equivalent to the effects of intoxication.

 According to the National Safety Council, fatigued driving is responsible for more than 1,500 traffic-related deaths per year across the country.

 California Wrongful Death Claims Following a Fatal San Diego Car Accident

 If you recently lost a loved one in a fatal car accident, you are dealing with an immense amount of grief.
 Understandably, you were not prepared for such a tragedy.
-As time passes, you begin to realize that the impact on your family is not limited to the loss of your loved one.
-Families who lose a working parent may experience a significant decrease in income.
-Families who lose a stay-at-home parent lose the person responsible for caring for and raising children.
-And parents who tragically lose a child must deal with a lifetime of grief.
+As time passes, you begin to realize that the impact on your family is not limited to the grief.

 Successfully bringing a San Diego wrongful death claim requires you to prove that the other party’s negligent actions resulted in your loved one’s death.
 Under state law, this requires the proof of several elements:

-- The other party owed your loved one a duty of care;
+The victim was owed a duty of care

-- The other party violated that duty, through some action or failure to act; and
+The other party violated that duty by acting or failing to act

 At The Levinson Law Group, we work closely with families, helping them hold negligent drivers accountable for their actions.
 We have been representing families in San Diego wrongful death claims for many years.
 We have successfully served more than 3,500 clients, helping them recover the compensation that allows them to start to move on with their life after an unnecessary and unexpected tragedy.